 Our jewelry is all about beauty inside and out.
 We don’t design status pieces, we design statement pieces.
 Simple, understated luxury.
 Pure, clean, beautiful…

-Gemstones are central to our designs.
+Ethical gemstones are central to our designs.
 The beauty they add to any piece of jewelry is undeniable, but we believe there’s much more to it than that.
-These stones bring a story, an energy and a magic that is felt by those who choose to wear them.
+These ‘fair trade’ gemstones bring a story, an energy and a magic that is felt by those who choose to wear them.
 So the source of our precious stones is one of our most important considerations, and just one more reason behind our commitment to being an ethical jewelry brand.
-To us, it’s vital our stones are beautiful inside, as well as out, and for that, we need to know exactly where they are coming from.
+To us, it’s vital our ethical gemstones are beautiful inside, as well as out, and for that, we need to know exactly where they are coming from.

 Unfortunately, this is one of the biggest challenges in this industry.